opmashin/nse_eod/README.md

 ## Usage

-Note : Date time has to be in dd-mm-yyyy format.
+Note : Date has to be in dd-mm-yyyy format.

 ```python
 >>> import nse_eod